Google Workspaces Parent Letter

 Bradley County Schools (BCS) utilizes several computer software applications and web-based services, operated not by this district, but by third parties.
-In order for BCS to continue to be able to provide students with the most effective web-based tools and applications for learning, BCS will be utilizing G Suite for Education.
+In order for BCS to continue to be able to provide students with the most effective web-based tools and applications for learning, BCS will be utilizing Google Workspaces (formally G Suite for Education).
 This innovative tool will promote the intention of extending education into a digitally connected world.

 Acceptable Use (Privacy and Safety)

-G Suite for Education is for educational use.
+Google Workspaces is for educational use.
 Students may use them for personal use, but they will be subject to the restrictions below and additional school rules and policies that may apply.
-School staff and administration have access to view student activity in G Suite for Education.
+School staff and administration have access to view student activity in Google Workspaces.

 Loss of Privileges